avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: CtxRegion.png
   :width: 550

   A diagram showing the CTX region of Chromosome 1 of 7PET strain N16961.
 The blue arrows represent genes.
 The *ctxA* and *ctxB* genes encode the A and B subunits, respectively, of the cholera toxin protein complex.
-Image source: A. Coghlan, inspired by `Pant et al 2020`_.
+Image source: A. Coghlan, based on information in `Pant et al 2020`_.

 .. _Pant et al 2020: https://pubmed.ncbi.nlm.nih.gov/31272871/